-Documentation using the form ASU Certificate of Confined Space Hazard Elimination is required to certify how the hazards were eliminated from the space, including date, location and signature of person making the
+• Documentation using the form ASU Certificate of Confined Space Hazard Elimination is required to certify how the hazards were eliminated from the space, including the date, location, and signature of the person making the

-- determination.
-Certification is to be posted at space entrance and available to each entrant, or their authorized representative. - If entry is needed to remove hazards, the space must be treated as a Permit-Required Confined Space until hazards have been eliminated. - The confined space does not contain an actual or potential hazardous atmosphere. - The confined space does not contain hazards capable of causing death or serious physical harm, such as engulfment in solid or liquid material, electrical shock, or moving parts.
+- The confined space does not contain an actual or potentially hazardous atmosphere. - The confined space does not contain hazards capable of causing death or serious physical harm, such as engulfment in solid or liquid material, electrical shock or moving parts.